AsuniAbeywardhane/Test-ansible/README.md

 - Instead of using passwords, public key authentication has been used for more secure connectivity.
 - From the security groups, SSH restrictions have been established.(Only the incoming traffic from the specified hosts are accepted)

-NOTE: It was assumed that python2 and python3 were installed in the host machine.
+NOTE: It was assumed that python2 was installed in the host machine.